Real1tyy/Nexus-Properties/docs-site/docs/configuration.md

 **Default**: `_ZettelID`

-Property name for unique timestamp identifier assigned to new nodes.
+Property name for unique timestamp identifier assigned to new nodes (format: `YYYYMMDDHHmmss`).

-Format: `YYYYMMDDHHmmss` (e.g., `20250125143022`)

 ### How It Works

-When you use commands like "Create Child Node":
+When using commands like "Create Child Node":

-1. New node is created in the same folder as the source file
+1. New node created in same folder as source file
-2. All frontmatter properties are inherited (except excluded properties)
+2. All frontmatter inherited (except excluded properties)
-3. A new Zettel ID is generated automatically
+3. New Zettel ID generated automatically
-4. Bidirectional relationships are established automatically
+4. Bidirectional relationships established automatically
-5. Commands are only available for files in indexed directories
+5. Only available for files in indexed directories

 [Learn more about Node Creation →](features/node-creation)